Home > Enroll > Military & Veteran Student

 Military & Veteran Student

-We are glad you are considering attending Pikes Peak State College!
-Follow the steps below to become a student at Pikes Peak.
+We are so glad you are considering Pikes Peak State!

 PPSC student studying together

-• Applying to Pikes Peak State is free and there are no essays or tests required.
+• Applying to Pikes Peak State is free, and there are no essays, tests, or transcripts required to apply.

-• There is no application deadline, so you can apply anytime!*
+• There is no application deadline, so you can apply on your own time.

 • It takes most students about 10 minutes to complete the online application.